This post may contain affiliate links. Please read our disclosure policy.

 What to serve with Italian sausage pasta

 This recipe is easily a meal by itself.
-But if you'd like to add a side dish, a salad is a great option.
-Here are a few we like:
+But if you'd like to add a side dish, some garlic bread and a salad is a great option.
+Here are a few salads we like:

 - A simple arugula salad with lemon salad dressing